stripe/rainier/rainier-docs/src/main/tut/tour.md

 poisson.density().nVars
 ```

-As mentioned, the `density` itself is rather opaque so instead of manipulating it directly, we can sample the quantity we're actually interested in.
-To start with, let's try to sample the rate parameter of the Poisson, conditioned by our observed data.
+Rather than manipulating the `density` directly, we can sample the quantity we're actually interested in.
+To start with, let's try to sample the rate parameter of the Poisson, conditioned on our observed data.
 Here's almost the same thing we had above, recreated with the slightly friendlier `for` syntax, and yielding the `r` parameter at the end:

 ```tut
 val rate = for {